Casey Blake: Colorado Rockies

-On December 20, 2011, Blake signed with the Colorado Rockies.
-However, he was released before the end of Spring Training on March 27, 2012.
+On December 20, 2011, Blake agreed to a one-year, $2 million contract with the Colorado Rockies.
+He passed his physical and signed the deal on January 5, 2012.
+However, he was released before the end of Spring Training on March 27.
 Blake announced his retirement on May 8, 2012.

 Personal life

 Blake splits time between Indianola, Iowa and Los Angeles, California with his wife, four daughters and a son.
 When asked about his beard, he answers that he grows it simply because he does not like to shave.
 The beard also helps camouflage him while participating in one of his favorite hobbies, duck hunting.
 Blake and his wife began a foundation which donated well over $1,000,000 to the Indianola school district to build the district's athletic, academic and fine arts programs.